doofmars/sf-yeoman/slides/generators.md

  + 'Plugins' for Yeoman to generate the scaffolding
  + Many different generators:
-    - Angular1&2, Karma, HTML5, RevealJs, node, android, latex, chrome-extension, wordpress, java and many more
+    - Angular1&2, Karma, HTML5, RevealJs, node, android, latex, chrome-extension, Wordpress, Java and many more